South Iceland Activities and Adventures

 Swimming in Iceland

 Make sure to bring your swimsuit.
 Iceland has swimming pools like no other country.
-Seriously.
 With abundant access to geothermal water, there are heated outdoor public swimming polls all around Iceland, about 120 of them.
-For a traveler, a geothermal dip is an ideal way to relax.
+For a traveller, a geothermal dip is an ideal way to relax.
 Nearby towns of Hella and Hvolsvöllur both have heated outdoor swimming pools open all year round.

 The Saga Centre